Mississippi • 2026 Tax Year • Updated March 1, 2026

 💡 Mississippi Strategy

 By stacking these credits, Mississippi businesses can potentially cover up to 100% of their child care investment costs.
-This is why Toyota and Nissan have built their own centers—the math works!
+Toyota built on-site, while Nissan uses a community partnership model—both strategies work because the math adds up!

 🏭 The "Industrial" Advantage